Rabbit Creek Shooting Park

 Rifle rests, spotting scopes, chronographs, sandbags, and targets are available at the range.
 The friendly knowledgeable staff is always present to assist new and seasoned shooters with safe use of firearms and sight alignment.

 A major component of the RCSP is hunter education and training.
-To this end, the RCSP has a special building with two classrooms where a wide variety of classes are offered for basic safety, shooting and hunting skills by the Alaska Department of Fish and Games Hunter Information and Training (HIT) Program.
+To this end, the RCSP has a special building with two classrooms where a wide variety of classes are offered for basic safety, shooting, and hunting skills by the Alaska Department of Fish and Games Hunter Information and Training (HIT) Program.
+The classroom and instructor ranges (25-yard and 50-yard) can also be rented by certified firearms instructors.
+To find out more information about renting the facilities, contact 345-7831.

 Our facility offers or hosts: